Sri-Naimisha/Dynamic-TaskOffloading-Approach-for-Enhanced-Performance-in-VANETS/README.md

 # Dynamic Task Offloading in VANETs

-This project implements a dynamic task offloading system in Vehicular Ad-hoc Networks (VANETs), using **probabilistic filtering** and the **Kuhn-Munkres (Hungarian) algorithm** to optimize task assignment from vehicles to edge servers and RSUs.
+THIS IS OUR MINI PROJECT- A DYNAMIC TASK OFFLOADING APPROACH FOR ENHANCED PERFORMANCE IN VEHICULAR AD-HOC NETWORKS (VANETS), using **probabilistic filtering** and the **Kuhn-Munkres (Hungarian) algorithm** to optimize task assignment from vehicles to edge servers and RSUs.

 ---